nealxun/TravelPlaces/README.md

 # Travel Places
-A map to record places have been traveled.
+A map to record places have been visited.